Skip to main content

 Step 1: Log into Monsha

-1. Sign up or log in with your email.
+• Sign up or log in with your email.
 It takes only a few clicks.

 Step 2: Choose your worksheet type

-Step 3: Add Your Requirements and Sources
+Step 3: Add your requirements and sources

-You’re free to combine multiple sources for richer, more relevant assessments.
+You can combine multiple sources for richer, more relevant assessments.

 • Matching Questions